wlonk/arcadia/intro/what_a_game_looks_like.rst

 Those rules will involve using the cards, the tokens, and things written on your character sheet.
 More about the specifics later.

-Each player should push towards their particular agenda, while allowing room for contributions, suggestions, and consideration from everyone else at the table.
+Each player will play one of the main characters in that story, and should push towards their particular agenda, while allowing room for contributions, suggestions, and consideration from everyone else at the table.
 All the rules of polite conversation apply as ever.

-.. todo:: What's the GM doing at the table?
+Meanwhile, one player, call the *game master* or GM, manages the supporting characters, the world at large, and, very importantly, the forces of Arcadia that may tempt and may threaten and may help the main characters.

+The GM is there to be force of adversity, but not hostility.
+It is only through adversity that we come to see someone's true character, after all, and if we are to tell a story worth the telling, it must have challenges, temptations, and setbacks.
+But as the GM has such great latitude to set the world against the characters, they must also behave with restraint and according to principles, that they may not be merely a cruel and capricious demiurge.